eireann07/100-days-of-code/log.md

 **Thoughts:** I honestly have no idea how people fully functioned with just vanilla JS.
 I mean possible?
 Absolutely.
 But does jQuery, etc make it so.much.less annoying?
 Hard yes.

 **Link to work:** [Simon Game](https://eireann07.github.io/simon-game/)
+_______________________

+### Day 7: June 3, 2022

+**Today's Progress**: Moved further into the backend work in my bootcamp and am high key excited.
+Did I spend over an hour cranking out supervillain names with the NPM package for Node?
+Yes.
+Am I sorry?
+No.

+**Thoughts:** Trying to finish the school year while responsible for 150+ high school students, included state and AP testing, and getting seniors ready to graduate while also moving through my bootcamp was rough but I did it, so I can absolutely get through a week of scoring the AP Literature exam while finishing up my bootcamp.
+Only 27 days left of bootcamp!!!